 Have you ever wondered why some knives bend easily?
 Or some blades break when dropped on a hard surface?
 Have you had a knife that lost sharpness after a few minutes of use?
 The answers lie in the steel type used to make the blades.

 Steel is a carbon and iron alloy enriched with specific elements depending on required product characteristics.
-For instance, chromium makes the steel corrosion-resistant.
-The elements to add depending on the intended use of the blade.
+For instance, chromium makes steel corrosion-resistant.
+The elements to add depend on the intended use of the blade.

 Since becoming a metallurgist requires going to college, not all of us can tell the difference between clutter and good steel type.
 This resource aims to enlighten you on steel types, so you can easily pick the right steel blade knife for every job.

 Below are the elements that give steel various properties: